Denham Film Studios: History

 Some of the notable films made at Denham include, The Thief of Bagdad, 49th Parallel, Brief Encounter, Great Expectations and Hamlet.
 Bernard Miles said that "when the technicians, the electricians and carpenters and so on, on the floor, who had been watching a scene filmed, applauded, you knew it was good, because they'd seen the best."
 Colin Sorensen, who as a schoolboy often watched the work going on at Denham recalled the sight "of the main studio buildings, a great mass of, probably asbestos, grey-green roofs" and the smell of "cellulose paint merged with newly cut soft wood."
 The proximity of Denham Aerodrome was sometimes difficult.
 Mary Morris remembered that an intimate scene with Leslie Howard, for Pimpernel Smith was "interrupted 22 times by aircraft noise."

-Denham's final film was made in 1952, and the J. Arthur Rank Company went on to rent the facility to the United States Air Force between 1955 and December 1961.
-In the 1960s and 1970s Rank occupied the Art Deco office buildings and used most of the sound stages as warehouses.
+Denham's final film was made in 1952, and the J. Arthur Rank Company went on to rent the facility to the United States Air Force between 1954 and December 1961.
+In the 1960s and 1970s Rank-Xerox occupied the Art Deco office buildings and used most of the sound stages as warehouses.
 Despite this, from the 1950s Denham became one of the most important centres for recording film music, the studio played host to Bernard Herrmann, John Barry, Jerry Goldsmith and John Williams, among others.

 After the closing of the film studio, Stage One Music Theatre was used periodically by Pinewood Studios and Rank to record film scores, including for Vertigo, The Three Worlds of Gulliver and Mysterious Island.
 In 1966 the film production company Anvil Films moved into the large music stage at Denham.
 Led by Ken Cameron (brother of the famous journalist James), Ken Scrivener, Richard Warren and Ralph May, Anvil recorded post-synching dialogue, Foley sound effects and music.
 By 1969, the studio claimed it was the most technologically advanced recording studio in Europe.
 Important films recorded during their time at the studio, included Ryan's Daughter, Jane Eyre, International Velvet, Superman, Star Wars, the TV miniseries Jesus of Nazareth, Alien and The Empire Strikes Back.
 The company was forced to move in 1980 when the studio was bought by a developer.

 The buildings on the south of the site were demolished in 1980 and the area redeveloped and landscaped as Broadwater Park business park.
 The landscaped gardens, by Preben Jakobsen and utilising spoil from the demolished buildings, are included on the Register of Historic Parks and Gardens.
 In 2017 the Grade II listed main studio building and surrounding land were redeveloped as luxury flats and houses.
 The Art Deco main building, which included a film processing laboratory and cinema, is the only surviving building from the original film studios.